mdmauthors/pfl-research/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing!
-Your contributions are very welcome and are greatly appreciated.
+Thanks for your interest in contributing.
+This project was released to accompany a research paper for purposes of reproducibility, and beyond its publication there are limited plans for future development of the repository.

-Please see the [documentation for contributing](http://apple.github.io/pfl-research/support/contributing.html) for more information on how to contribute to pfl-research.
+While we welcome new pull requests and issues please note that our response may be limited.
+Forks and out-of-tree improvements are strongly encouraged.

 ## Before you get started